 Neil’s recent post Finding the Cat started with a question.
 Does the cat find you, or do you find the cat?
-In my case perhaps neither: like Dr Frankenstein, I created a new cat out of parts.
+In my case perhaps neither: like Dr Frankenstein, I created a new cat from a dead one.

 I’ve always been fascinated by cars.
 My mother insists that, when just 18 months old and still in the pram, before walking or even standing on two legs, I’d not only tell her the colour but also the make of just about any car.
 She’s probably exaggerating.
 I might have known a couple like Mini or Jaguar, but was probably calling others Austin, Ford, Vauxhall or Triumph at random and she’d have been none the wiser.